 Use the tip of your garden hoe to remove any weeds in your soil.
 As you tackle the weed, you want to pull out the entire root system.
 Be sure to remove all the weeds from your area before adding new plants.
 Remove any additional root systems you find in the soil.

 If you bought new plants, remove them from their pots, massage the root system to loosen them up and soak them in a bucket with water for about 30 minutes without submerging the entire plant — just the base.

 Take this time to also remove any dead leaves off the plants.

 6. Get to Work!

 It’s time to start planting!
 Keep plants spaced out to allow for the root system to spread.
 Don’t plant to close to any walls or near your pool because this can affect the pH of the soil.

 Add clay pots in various sizes around the pool.
 Mix together existing soil and good topsoil.
 When you dig the hole for the plant, dig the hole deep enough for the plant plus an extra inch deeper and around the plant to allow the root system to take off.
-Use potted plants close to the pool.
+Use plants in colorful planters close to the pool.